Youre hired! How to avoid these common interview mistakes and get that job!

 Showing up to the interview with no concept of the company’s history or current projects is a big no-no. Not only can these things give you talking points and the chance to show off your expertise, but the fact that you cared enough to research it will show that you’re a serious candidate who is invested enough to make the effort.

-Researching the role is also an important so that you can highlight your skills and qualities that match the job’s profile.
+Researching the role is also important so that you can highlight your skills and qualities that match the job’s profile.
 Showing up unsure of what’s being asked of you will affect your answers and you’ll look unprepared if you’re not up to date on the job requirements.

 Researching the person who’s interviewing you can be a little trickier, as you may not always be liaising with the person over email who will actually be interviewing you.
 If you know the company is on LinkedIn, go look at it’s list of who works there and see who you can find under recruitment or even HR – it never hurts to know a name or two, or find some mutual connections!